-More specifically, the Court has "assumed that complying with the [Voting Rights Act] is a compelling state interest, and that a State's consideration of race in making a districting decision is narrowly tailored and thus satisfies strict scrutiny if the State has good reasons for believing that its decision is necessary in order to Case 2:21-cv-01536-AMM Document 101 Filed 01/24/22 Page 28 of 225 comply with the [Voting Rights Act]."
+More specifically, the Court has "assumed that complying with the [Voting Rights Act] is a compelling state interest, and that a State's consideration of race in making a districting decision is narrowly tailored and thus satisfies strict scrutiny if the State has good reasons for believing that its decision is necessary in order to comply with the [Voting Rights Act]."
 Abbott, 138 S. Ct. at 2315 (internal quotation marks and citations omitted).